top of page

 What to do if you think your baby may have RSV

 Sometimes, despite our best efforts, babies get sick.
-If your baby gets a cold, it doesn’t mean that you did something wrong.
+If your baby gets a cold, it doesn’t mean you did something wrong.

 Some signs your baby may be getting sick are: